Transvault has pioneered the migration market space and has produced a benchmark whereby all migration companies are measured.

 Transvault provides a comprehensive shortcut management service that ensures users have a seamless experience when they migrate.

-When moving to Microsoft Exchange (or Microsoft Office 365), legacy EAS shortcuts are replaced (rehydrated) with the original item.
+When moving to Microsoft Exchange (or Microsoft Office 365), legacy shortcuts are replaced (rehydrated) with the original item.
 You can also set policies that determine whether items are moved into Primary mailboxes or In-place Archives.
 For example, you could move items older than 2 years into archives, and keep everything ‘younger’ in the Primary mailbox.

 Another key feature designed to ensure a great user experience is that Transvault synchronizes with the current status of users’ shortcuts as they exist in their mailbox at the time of the migration.